 urally be assumed that under the vigorous beating of the wing they would form little, if any, resistance.
 There is, however, a special arrangement, shown in Fig. 273, by which each barb is locked with its fellow by little secondary branches called barbules, that are generally serrated and provided with hooks, and in this way a strong surface is presented to the wind.
 Plumes, as those of the ostrich, are feathers without barbules.
-Down feathers in is which the barbs are extremely soft and free.
-The feathers shed water by being oiled with a secretion the birds take from an oil-gland near the tail.
-After the reproductive season, birds generally moult or shed their feathers.
-Some birds.
+Down is feathers in which the barbs are extremely soft and free.
+The feathers shed water by being oiled with a secretion the birds take from an oil-gland near After the tail. the reproductive season, birds generally moult or shed their feathers.
+Some birds, as the ptarmigan, do this two or three times a year.

 FIG. 272.-Parts of a feather.
 I, quill; 2, shaft; 3, 3, vane or barbs; 4, accessory plume.

-Fig. 273.-Barb from a goose-quill, showing the hooklets highly magnified.
+FIG. 273.-Barb from a goose-quill, showing the hooklets highly magnified.